The most desirable employee benefits

 Flexible hours

 Next on the list is flexible working.
-The ability to work from home, vary hours and have a better work-life balance is highly valued.
-This includes elements such as paid leave for those with caring responsibilities.
+The ability to work from home, choose your own hours and have a better work-life balance is highly valued.
+This includes perks such as paid leave for those with caring responsibilities.
 Some people will take a lower paying job in exchange for the additional flexibility.

 Flexible annual leave